Joe Shuster

-Joseph Shuster (/ˈʃuːstər/ SHOO-stər; July 10, 1914 – July 30, 1992), professionally known simply as Joe Shuster, was a Canadian-American comic book artist best known for co-creating the DC Comics character Superman, with Jerry Siegel, in Action Comics #1 (cover-dated June 1938).
+Joseph Shuster (/ˈʃuːstər/ SHOO-stər; July 10, 1914 – July 30, 1992) was a Canadian-American comic book artist best known for co-creating the DC Comics character Superman, with Jerry Siegel, in Action Comics #1 (cover-dated June 1938).

 Shuster was involved in a number of legal battles over ownership of the Superman character.
 His comic book career after Superman was relatively unsuccessful, and by the mid-1970s, Shuster had left the field completely due to partial blindness.

 He and Siegel were inducted into both the comic book industry's Will Eisner Comic Book Hall of Fame in 1992 and the Jack Kirby Hall of Fame in 1993.
 In 2005, the Canadian Comic Book Creator Awards Association instituted the Joe Shuster Awards, named to honor the Canada-born artist.

 Early life and career

-Joseph Shuster was born in Toronto to a Jewish family.
+Joseph Shuster was born in Toronto, Ontario, to a Jewish family.
 His father, Julius Shuster (originally Shusterowich), an immigrant from Rotterdam, had a tailor shop in Toronto's garment district.
-His mother, Ida (Katharske), had come from Kyiv, now in Ukraine.
-His family, including his sister, Jean, lived on Bathurst, Oxford, and Borden Streets, and Shuster attended Ryerson and Lansdowne Public Schools.
+His mother, Ida (Katharske), had come from Kiev, Russian Empire (now Kyiv, Ukraine).
+His family, including his sister, Jean, lived on Bathurst, Oxford, and Borden Streets.
+In 1922 Julius Shuster was listed as living at 48 Major Street, and in 1923 and 1924 at 101 Oxford Street.
+Joe attended Ryerson and Lansdowne Public Schools (now Ryerson Community School and Lord Lansdowne Junior Public School with the Toronto District School Board).
 One of his cousins was comedian Frank Shuster of the Canadian comedy team Wayne and Shuster.
 He also had a brother named Frank.